Here we are... a little earlier than planned. I'll still update again on Tuesday though.

 Naruto grabbed Haku and released a sharp amount of unpleasant chakra on Haku.
 The mirrors shattered and I braced myself in front of Tazuna.
 Haku was pushed away with Naruto right behind him and that's when I rushed towards Sasuke.

 "Tazuna, stayed beside me," I ordered.
-Tazuna's eyes widened but did as he was told.
+Tazuna's eyes widened, but did as he was told.

 My eyes scanned over Sasuke's body, I frowned.
 I grabbed the first needle—lodged in Sasuke's shoulder and pulled it out slowly.
-Blood slowly pulled out behind it but I placed my hand over it, pressing down.
+Blood slowly pulled out behind it, but I placed my hand over it, pressing down.

 My brow creased and I forced the warmth of my chakra towards my hand.
 It flickered a blue before fading into a pale green.
 I then began to picture melding the tissue and muscles back together.
-I was lucky I hadn't reached any broken bones yet—if he had any that is.
+I was lucky I hadn't reached any broken bones yet—if he had any that was.

-Ever so slowly his first injury began to repair under my hand.
+Ever so slowly, his first injury began to repair under my hand.
 Muscles folded back to each other, skin melded together.
 When his shoulder was finished I moved on to his other shoulder.
 I repeated the process.

 Thank Pein if you must.

-Sasuke had still not awoken after I finished the majority of his injuries.
-Which didn't surprise me.
-He was suffering from blood loss along with fatigue and I was kinda sure he was pretty much out of it from adrenaline rush.
+Sasuke had still not awoken after I finished the majority of his injuries, which didn't surprise me.
+He was suffering from blood loss along with fatigue, and I was kinda sure he was pretty much out of it from adrenaline rush.

 The sound of sharp, crackling electricity brought me back from my trance of rhythmic healing.
 I had just finished closing the last wound to look up and see Haku sacrificing himself for Zabuza.
 My eyes widened briefly, both at how tense the atmosphere had become and at how I had become so absorbed in my healing I missed the rest of the major fight scene.

-Naruto rushed forward but Kakashi dismissed him with a few sharp words, stating it was his own battle.
+Naruto rushed forward, but Kakashi dismissed him with a few sharp words, stating it was his own battle.

 It was at that moment that that Gato decided to make himself known.

 "Looks like you got beaten pretty badly.
-I'm disappointed Zabuza," He sneered.
-Right behind him stood a mob of nasty-looking men.
+I'm disappointed Zabuza," he sneered, right behind him stood a mob of nasty-looking men.